Progne subis

 landlord curious enough to search out more information about them so that they

-become educated about the species and both
+become fully aware and begin to become educated about this species and both

 hosting of purple martins.